fathnakbar/simple-in-js/README.md

 ## Usage/Examples

-To used it import `css` function inside index.js script.
-The output of `css` template function is an proxy that reflect `toString()` method that returns a generated class name.
+To used it import `useCSS` or `css` function inside index.js script.
+The output of `useCSS` template function is an proxy that reflect `toString()` method that returns a generated class name.
+The `css` method return a class name as string.
+This separation intended to avoid type conflict in typescript.
 You can also write nested style.

 ```javascript
   const style = css`